hayride-dev/coven/README.md

 The primary goal of this repository is to store a collection of WIT defintions.
 The bindings are not stored or generated here.
 Using tools such as [wit-deps](https://github.com/bytecodealliance/wit-deps), you can include these definitions in your project and generate the bindings as needed.

 To ensure syntax correctness and compatibility, we provide a way to generate test bindings for various languages.
-The following commands can be used to generate bindings for different languages:

-### Rust
-`make gen-rust`
+You can see examples of generated bindings in our [bindings](https://github.com/hayride-dev/bindings) repository.

 ### Markdown
 `make gen-md`